 Benefits of Opening a Business in Minnesota

 Minnesota state tax can be a bit prohibitive for startups because of a separate business property tax.
-According to Doug Loon, the president of the Minnesota Chamber of Commerce, the state’s business property taxes are some of the highest in the nation, exceeding neighboring states by as much as 200%.
+According to Doug Loon, the president of the Minnesota Chamber of Commerce, the state’s business property taxes is some of the highest in the nation, exceeding neighboring states by as much as 200%.
 As of 2017, they had the second-highest taxes for rural properties and the seventh-highest for metro properties.

 Thankfully, the North Star State does have a relatively low cost of living, which can offset some of the property costs.
 According to the Minnesota Department of Employment and Economic Development, an hourly wage of just under $19 can cover a single person’s basic needs, which is cheaper than the United States average.
 The state also has a number of tax incentives for business owners looking to start new companies, including sales tax exemptions and numerous benefits for small businesses in the realm of technology and research and development.